xyzhang2312/cbt-test/README.md

 ## Acknowledgment
 - Original task design and theoretical framework by **Norbury et al., 2024**.
-- Code and demo links available at [https://github.com/agnesnorbury/cognitive-mechanisms-psychotherapy](https://github.com/agnesnorbury/cognitive-mechanisms-psychotherapy).
+- Original code and demo links available at [https://github.com/agnesnorbury/cognitive-mechanisms-psychotherapy](https://github.com/agnesnorbury/cognitive-mechanisms-psychotherapy).

 Please cite the original paper if using the task for research or educational purposes.